AdCombo/combojsonapi/CONTRIBUTING.rst

 Merging a PR (maintainers only)
 ===============================

-A PR can only be merged into master by a maintainer if:
+A PR can only be merged into master by a maintainer if it:

-* It is passing CI.
+* passes CI;
-* It has been approved by at least two maintainers.
-If it was a maintainer who opened the PR, only one extra approval is needed.
+* has been approved by at least two maintainers.
+If author is a maintainer who opened the PR, only one extra approval is needed;
-* It has no requested changes.
+* has no requested changes;
-* It is up to date with current master.
+* is up to date with current master;
+* has comments and commit messages written in English only.

 Any maintainer is allowed to merge a PR if all of these conditions are met.